cudoventures/cudos-network-docs/src/earn/incentives.md

 During Project Artemis participants are able to earn CUDOS by completing tasks.
 Once our mainnet is deployed participants of Project Artemis will have native CUDOS sent to their wallets as reward for their contributions.

+Tasks are broken down by user group; as either Validator tasks or Developer tasks.
+Anyone can participate on either side but Validator tasks require a much higher level of technical involvement and are only recommended for those with significant experience.
+Any Validators who're whitelisted for Mainnet and have already staked tokens via [CUDOS Staking](https://wallet.cudos.org/wallet) should be participating in each test phase, particularly Phase 4.

 Project Artemis is broken down into 4 key phases which will run sequentially, find more details of each below:

 ## Testnet Phases